Clayton Colvin

 Clayton Colvin (born 1976) is an American abstract painter, multimedia artist, collagist, curator of contemporary art, and writer who lives and works in Birmingham, Alabama.

 Education

-Colvin received a Bachelor's Degree in Art History from New York University in 1999 and a Master's Degree in Art Education from the University of Alabama at Birmingham in 2003.
-He received his Master of Fine Arts degree in painting from the University of Alabama in Tuscaloosa, AL in 2005.
+Colvin received a bachelor's degree in Art History from New York University in 1999 and a master's degree in Art Education from the University of Alabama at Birmingham in 2003.
+He received his Master of Fine Arts degree in painting from the University of Alabama in Tuscaloosa, Alabama, in 2005.

-Colvin interned for Agnes, a photography art gallery in Birmingham, AL for several summers while attending university.
-As an undergraduate he interned for the Jack Tilton Gallery in New York City, NY.
+Colvin interned for Agnes, a photography art gallery in Birmingham, Alabama, for several summers while attending university.
+As an undergraduate, he interned for the Jack Tilton Gallery in New York City, New York.

+Career

+Colvin’s work has been shown in galleries across the United States, with exhibitions reviewed by Art in America and Artforum.

+In 2015, Colvin received the Alabama State Council on the Arts Fellowship in Visual Arts.
+Since 2015, Colvin has been a faculty member at Indian Springs School, teaching art and art history while also serving as chair of the Art Department and Associate Dean of Students.

+Colvin is represented by Maus Contemporary in Birmingham, Alabama.